m4ttsch/omscs-notes-notes/information-security/web-security.md

 In addition to the key/value pair itself, a cookie also contains some metadata, including expiration information, domain information, and security requirements for transmission.

-A user’s browser stores cookies and includes them in subsequent requests as a way to create and preserve state over fundamentally stateless connections.
+A user's browser stores cookies and includes them in subsequent requests as a way to create and preserve state over fundamentally stateless connections.

 ## Cookie Quiz
 ![](https://assets.omscs.io/F6BDEF06-29AB-4349-832F-56EBC69D1D49.png)